-Any kind of response (including a normal response) other than those shown in the above procedure SHOULD be interpreted as fatal communication error, and in such cases user clients MUST NOT process any data (response body and other content-related headers) sent from the server.
-However, as a handling for exceptional error cases, clients MAY accept a message without an Authentication-Info header, if it is a Server-Error (5xx) status.
+Any kind of response (including a normal response) other than those shown in the above procedure SHOULD be interpreted as a fatal communication error, and in such cases the clients MUST NOT process any data (response body and other content-related headers) sent from the server.
+However, to handle exceptional error cases, clients MAY accept a message without an Authentication-Info header, if it is a Server-Error (5xx) status.
 The client will be in the "UNAUTHENTICATED" status in these cases.

 The client software SHOULD display the three client status to the end-user.
-For an interactive client, however, if a request is a sub-request for a resource included to another page (e.g. embedded images, style sheets, frames etc.), its status MAY be omitted from being shown, and any "AUTH_REQUESTED" statuses MAY be treated in the same way as an "UNAUTHENTICATED" status.
+For an interactive client, however, if a request is a sub-request for a resource included in another page (e.g., embedded images, style sheets, frames etc.), its status MAY be omitted from being shown, and any "AUTH_REQUESTED" statuses MAY be treated in the same way as an "UNAUTHENTICATED" status.

-Figure 10 shows the full client-side state diagram.
+Figure 10 shows a diagram of the client-side state.